-The learning cycle involves discovering new information and gaining new skills, having an opportunity to examine, investigate, and research this new information, and practice these newly attained skills.
-This culminates with an opportunity to demonstrate one's newly acquired skills or mastery of knowledge in the form of an assessment.
-Effective assessments are vital to the educational process.
+The learning cycle involves discovering new information and gaining new skills, having an opportunity to examine, investigate, and research this new information, and demonstrate one's newly acquired skills or mastery of knowledge in the form of an assessment.
 Each course will have a balance of different assessment opportunities, including homework, presentations, projects, quizzes, and tests.